vishaka-sekar/Address-Book-REST-API/README.md

 * DELETE `http://localhost:8080/contact/:{name}`

 ###### Testing
-* The API was tested using the Postman tool.
-The screenshots, sample input and output of all test cases are included in the Screenshots.pdf file.
+* The API was tested using Mocha, Chai and Supertest.